Only the best, the U.S. Army says, are considered for recruiting duty, and from those, fewer still are chosen. But I was selected anyway.

 Dear valued reader: If you had rather not hear the details of my struggles with diarrhea and all the unpleasantries that came with it, including incontinence, problems at work and at home, surgeries and the like; I understand and ask that you skip to next Chapter: "Kansas City Here We Come" I will discuss the problems I had with my colon in future chapters because it was a big part of my life, but try not to dwell on it.

-Once again I found myself at Ft.
-Benjamin Harrison, this time to attended Recruiting School.
-About four weeks into the eight-week course, I began having frequent stools, diarrhea.
+Once again, I found myself at Ft.
+Benjamin Harrison; this time to attended Recruiting School.
+About three weeks into the eight-week course, I began having frequent stools, diarrhea.

 That is symptomatic of what one might get when arriving overseas, usually not upon returning, as I just had from Germany.
+It was almost as bad as the dysentery I had off and on in Vietnam.
 I always tried to be near a bathroom, and there were a couple of times I didn’t make it.
 That was a real confidence-builder, while in a demanding course, especially when giving a presentation.
 I toughed it out and graduated on time.
 This is surely a temporary thing.

 We make Guarantees not Promises, Robeson Co.
 U. S. Army recruiters.